These 11 Skincare Trends Will Be Everywhere In 2023

 On TikTok, the hashtag #skincare has an enormous 138.2 billion views and counting, with experts, influencers and TikTokers sharing their routines, top tips and favourite products.
 Among all of that, you'll spot a handful of burgeoning skin-care movements.

-We've seen slugging and 'laminated skin' for example, alongside a growth in refillable products in a bid to be more sustainable, not to mention the body care boom that shows no sign of slowing down.
-The word “skin barrier” should be eligible for the Merriam-Webster word of the year, in fact, and it would be of no surprise if the NuFace or LED masks are on many Christmas lists this year (they're that popular).
+We've seen slugging and 'laminated skin', for example, alongside a growth in refillable products in a bid to be more sustainable, not to mention the body care boom that shows no sign of slowing down.
+The word “skin barrier” should be eligible for the Merriam-Webster word of the year.
+In fact, it would be of no surprise if the NuFace or LED masks are on many Christmas lists this year (they're that popular).

 So what can you expect going into 2023?
-We tapped some of the skin-care industry’s biggest names for the skin-care trends that are going to be on everyone's lips in the New Year.
+We tapped some of the skin-care industry’s biggest names for the skin-care trends that are going to be on everyone's lips this year.